RotimiDev/demo-fintech-app/README.md

 ### 1. User Authentication

-- A basic sign up and login screen with email/password authentication using Firebase.
+- A basic sign-up and login screen with email/password authentication using Firebase.

 ### 2. Account Management

 - A simulated list of user accounts with mock data.
-- A display of these accounts in a lazy colunm with balance and bank details.
+- A display of these accounts in a lazy column with balance and bank details.

 ### 3. Transfer Interface